dbolotov/letterFreq_slide_deck/index.md

 Wonder no more.

-LetterFreq!, a handy little app built in [Rstudio](http://www.rstudio.com/) and [Shiny](http://shiny.rstudio.com/), will take care of your letter-counting needs.
+LetterFreq!, a handy little tool built in [Rstudio](http://www.rstudio.com/) and [Shiny](http://shiny.rstudio.com/), will take care of your letter-counting needs.

 The app eats any text, dirty or clean, and shows you relative and absolute frequencies of the English letters contained therein.